Astoria Boulevard station: Reconstruction and accessibility improvements

 As part of the 2015–2019 MTA Capital Program, the station received funding for reconstruction to make it compliant with the Americans With Disabilities Act of 1990.
 A contract for the reconstruction was awarded in June 2018, and substantial completion was projected for November 2020.
 In September 2018, work began adding four elevators; two connect the street and mezzanine, and two more connect the mezzanine with the platforms.
 In order to construct the street elevators, the station mezzanine was demolished and rebuilt.
 The new mezzanine was raised to reduce strikes by trucks driving underneath.
 The station was fully closed for nine months on March 17, 2019 to allow the mezzanine to be replaced and was reopened on December 18, 2019, while elevator construction and installation was still underway.
 On July 24, 2020, the elevators were placed into operation, making the station ADA accessible.

 In January 2023, it was announced that to further improve accessibility, wide-aisle fare gates will be installed at this station and at four others across the city.
 The Metropolitan Transportation Authority plans to work with Cubic to design a gate that will accommodate both the MetroCard and OMNY payment systems, and allow easier station access for passengers with large items such as strollers, mobility devices, and luggage.

 Station layout

 The elevated station has three tracks and two island platforms.
 The center track is not used in revenue service, but it had been used regularly as recently as 2002.

 The station has wooden canopies with transite and wooden mezzanines.
 The northbound platform's benches are surrounded by low windscreen on three sides.
 The southbound platform bears the tertiary name of Columbus Square, for a small park containing a statue of Columbus by Angelo Racioppi immediately east of the southeastern stair of the station.
 It also has an enclosed waiting area.

+As part of the MTA Arts & Design program, Jeffrey Gibson created an artwork for the station, titled I Am A Rainbow Too (stylized in all-capital letters), which was installed in 2020.
+The work includes over 100 laminated glass panels, The artwork includes depictions of the moon, sun, and stars, which are decorated in the colors of a rainbow.